 ionosphere & -0.052 & 12 & -3.875 & 0.002 & 0.001 & 0.999 & -2.071 & -1.939 & -1.742 & 0.746 \\ \hline

-\end{tabular} }
+\end{tabular} }%

-\label{crowd.Table.3.crowdcertain_vs_Tao.beta}
+\label{tab:crowd.Table.3.crowdcertain_vs_Tao.beta}

 \end{table}

-Figure~\ref{Fig.6-accuracy-different-n-annotators} shows the average accuracy for the ``ionosphere'' dataset for various annotator counts (horizontal axis).
+Figure~\ref{fig:crowd.Fig.6.accuracy.different.n.annotators} shows the average accuracy for the ``ionosphere'' dataset for various annotator counts (horizontal axis).
 As can be seen, the proposed strategies considerably improve accuracy while utilizing a small number of annotators.
-Furthermore, Figure~\ref{Fig.7-accuracy-different-datasets} shows the average accuracy of the three annotators (the smallest number of annotators that could perform consensus voting) on all ten datasets.
+Furthermore, Figure~\ref{fig:crowd.Fig.7.accuracy.different.datasets} shows the average accuracy of the three annotators (the smallest number of annotators that could perform consensus voting) on all ten datasets.
 Similarly, for the ionosphere dataset, we observed a similar trend in achieving higher accuracy on nine of the ten datasets compared to all benchmarks.
 It is important to note that the ``freq'' confidence measurement strategy is used to report the proposed techniques, as well as the Tao and Sheng results.
 Furthermore, the measured average accuracy (using three annotators) over different datasets shows improvement for the proposed technique with and without penalization over all remaining benchmarks (Gold Majority Vote, MV, MMSR, Wawa, Zero-Based Skill, GLAD, Dawid Skene).

 \begin{figure*}[!htbp]